 Many students in grad school who are teaching and research assistants also receive tuition reductions.
 A tuition reduction (or tuition waiver) for grad school can be nontaxable if the waiver is provided by an eligible institution and the grad student performs teaching or research activities for the institution.

 In any other cases, scholarships or grants provided in exchange for services are taxable.

 Tax Tip: Tax law prevents taxpayers from double dipping on education benefits.
 That means an individual can’t claim the AOC or lifetime learning credit for expenses paid with a nontaxable scholarship.
 However, sometimes a taxpayer benefits by treating a nontaxable scholarship income as taxable and claiming the AOC.
 This is most likely to be beneficial if the student has very little other income and the student’s parents can claim a full AOC.

-Tax Tip: The tuition and fees deduction was generally claimed by the same people who claimed the lifetime learning credit.
-However, the tuition and fees deduction had phaseouts at higher points than the lifetime learning credit, so it could be claimed by some people who did not qualify to claim the lifetime learning credit because their income was too high.
+Tax Tip: The tuition and fees deduction is generally claimed by the same people who claimed the lifetime learning credit.
+However, the tuition and fees deduction has phaseouts at higher points than the lifetime learning credit, so it could be claimed by some people who did not qualify to claim the lifetime learning credit because their income was too high.